SoaringWyvern/RaccoinArchipeligo/README.md

 # RaccoinArchipeligo

-Welcome to the official Archipelago Multiworld randomizer mod for RACCOIN.
+Welcome to the Archipelago Multiworld randomizer mod for RACCOIN.
 This mod connects your game to the Archipelago server, shuffling your character unlocks, coins, and events with other players in a randomized multiworld experience.

 Installation Instructions
 (Note: You must have BepInEx installed for RACCOIN before using this mod.
 BepInEx 6.0.0-be.755 (IL2CPP version) is recommended)